 Section 1.
 Declaration of legislative intent and findings.
 The council finds that it should be the policy of this city to promote the dignified and fair treatment of persons in the criminal justice system and in other institutions of confinement.
-The council declares that the use of outmoded terms, including "inmate" and "prisoner," to refer to persons in custody in the criminal justice system and other institutions, is dehumanizing and demeaning to such persons, and that such terms should be eliminated from use in local law and replaced with terms that emphasize persons first, and not their circumstances.
-Through the elimination and replacement of such terminology, the council does not intend to alter the substantive meaning of the affected provisions of local law.
+The council declares that the use of outmoded terms, including "inmate" and "prisoner," to refer to persons incarcerated or persons in custody in the criminal justice system and other institutions, is dehumanizing and demeaning to such persons, and that such terms should be eliminated from use in local law and replaced with terms that emphasize persons first, and not their circumstances.
+Through the elimination and replacement of such terminology, the council does not intend to alter the substantive meaning of the affected provisions of law.

-- § 2.
-Subdivision e of section 13-c of the New York city charter, as added by local law number 103 for the year 2016, is amended to read as follows: - e.
+§ 2.
+Subdivision e of section 13-c of the New York city charter, as amended by chapter 322 of the laws of 2021, is amended to read as follows:

+e.
 Four-year plan.
 Within one year after the completion of the first biennial report required by subdivision d of this section, and in every fourth calendar year thereafter, the coordinator shall prepare and submit to the mayor and the council a four-year plan for providing reentry services to those city residents who need such services.
-Such plan may include recommendations for approaches to serving city residents in need of reentry services, including the establishment of an initial point of access for individuals immediately upon their release from the custody of the department of correction in a location adjacent to Rikers Island or to the correctional facility that releases the most [inmates] persons from custody daily.
-Such report and plan shall also identify obstacles to making such services available to all those who need them and describe what additional resources would be necessary to do so. - § 3.
-Paragraph (8) of subdivision d of section 556 of the New York city charter, as added by vote of the electors on November 6, 2001, is amended to read as follows: - (8) promote or provide medical and health services for [the inmates] persons in custody of prisons maintained and operated by the city; - § 4.
-Subdivisions 1 and 5 of section 623 of the New York city charter, as amended by chapter 672 for the year 1963, are amended to read as follows: - 1.
-Charge and management of all institutions of the city, including all hospital wards therein for the care and custody of felons, misdemeanants, all [prisoners] persons under arrest awaiting arraignment who require hospital care, including those requiring psychiatric observation or treatment and violators of ordinances or local laws and for the detention of witnesses who are unable to furnish security for their appearance in criminal proceedings, except such places for the detention of [prisoners or] persons charged with crime as are by law placed under the charge of some other agency.
+Such plan may include recommendations for approaches to serving city residents in need of reentry services, including the establishment of an initial point of access for individuals immediately upon their release from the custody of the department of correction in a location adjacent to Rikers Island or to the correctional facility that releases the most [incarcerated individuals] persons incarcerated daily.
+Such report and plan shall also identify obstacles to making such services available to all those who need them and describe what additional resources would be necessary to do so.

+§ 3.
+Paragraph (8) of subdivision d of section 556 of the New York city charter, as amended by chapter322 of the laws of 2021, is amended to read as follows:

+(8) promote or provide medical and health services for [the incarcerated individuals of] persons incarcerated in prisons maintained and operated by the city;

+§ 4.
+Subdivisions 1 and 5 of section 623 of the New York city charter, as amended by chapter 672 for the year 1963, are amended to read as follows:

+1. Charge and management of all institutions of the city, including all hospital wards therein for the care and custody of felons, misdemeanants, all [prisoners] persons under arrest awaiting arraignment who require hospital care, including those requiring psychiatric observation or treatment and violators of ordinances or local laws and for the detention of witnesses who are unable to furnish security for their appearance in criminal proceedings, except such places for the detention of [prisoners or] persons charged with crime as are by law placed under the charge of some other agency.